 Tired of chasing stakeholders for feedback and approval?
 Then you’ll love Filestage’s due date feature!

 You can set a date and time that you need feedback for every file and review step.
-This helps your team prioritize their document reviews and work out what to focus on next.
+This helps your review team prioritize their document reviews and work out what to focus on next.
 And if they forget to give feedback, Filestage will send them a gentle nudge to help keep your document review moving forward.

 Ah, isn’t the future a wonderful place?